MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-endpoints-sccm-windows-defender-advanced-threat-protection.md

 4. Deploy the package by following the steps in the [How to Deploy Packages and Programs in Configuration Manager](https://technet.microsoft.com/library/gg682178.aspx) topic.

     a.
 Choose a predefined device collection to deploy the package to.

 > [!NOTE]
-> Onboarding couldn't be completed during OOBE.
-Make sure users pass OOBE after running Windows installation or upgrade.
+> Onboarding couldn't be completed during Out-Of-Box Experience (OOBE).
+Make sure users pass OOBE after running Windows installation or upgrading.

 ### Configure sample collection settings